10 Outdoor Staging Tips for Selling Your Home

 6. Amp up your year-round outdoor entertaining game

-Four-season outdoor living isn’t just for those who reside in states with perpetual shorts and flip-flops weather.
-These days, no matter where they live, homeowners want to use their outdoor spaces throughout the year.
+Four-season outdoor living isn’t just for those who reside in states with perpetual shorts-and-flip-flops weather.
+These days, no matter where they live, homeowners are looking for ways to enjoy their outdoor spaces all year long.

 “If possible, people want to use their yards even if it’s raining,” says Toll.
 “They don’t want to be stuck inside just because of bad weather.”